-On December 1, 2014, the Company entered into a management services agreement with Zimtu Capital Corp. for the provision of administrative and managerial services to the Company at a rate of \$12,500 per month plus applicable taxes commencing December 1, 2014 for a term of 12 months.
+On December 1, 2014, the Company entered into a management services agreement with Zimtu Capital Corp. ("Zimtu") for the provision of administrative and managerial services to the Company at a rate of \$12,500 per month plus applicable taxes commencing December 1, 2014 for a term of 12 months.
+On December 1, 2015, the agreement was extended for an additional year.

 The Company assumed a lease agreement, previously held by Alpha, for a term expiring April 1, 2017, whereby it was required to pay base rent of \$83,349 per annum.
 Effective June 1, 2015, the lease agreement was amended, whereby the expiry date was extended to December 31, 2018 and the Company is required to pay base rent of \$37,170 per annum.
-The Company's minimum payments over the next five fiscal years are as follows:
+The Company's minimum payments over the next three fiscal years are as follows: